orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 ## About Me

 Hello!
 This is Orchid Chetia Phukan.
-I am currently a (final-year) Ph.D.
+I am a (final-year) Ph.D.
 Scholar at <a href="https://iiitd.ac.in/">IIIT-Delhi, India</a>.
 My research interests include Speech and Audio Processing.
 Currently, I am interested in the adaptation of speech and audio foundation models for behavioral (e.g., speech emotion recognition) and forensic applications (e.g., audio deepfake detection).